torin-k/torin-k.github.io/projects.md

 For two years, I worked with the [Slutzky Neuroprosthetics Laboratory](https://sites.northwestern.edu/slutzkylab/) to develop software used as a part of the  neurorehabilitation process for stroke survivors today.
 This software returns biofeedback to stroke victims, whose muscles are connected to EMG signal sensors, in order to train these people regain motor function.
 This intelligent biofeedback system allows users to basically play a game by flexing and relaxing the muscles in their arms, and by doing so trains users to use their muscles again for daily activities.

 Over the course of my time at the Slutzky Neuroprosthetics Laboratory, I rewrote their biofeedback system which used [Pygame](https://www.pygame.org/news) almost completely from scratch to:
-* Make the software less prone to bugs and crashing.
+* Add additional functionality to training (which has shown a positive increase in helping users regain motor function).
 * Make the system easier for participants to interact with and use.
 * Allow researchers to more easily modify settings, increases in difficulty, etc.
-* Add additional functionality to training (which has shown a positive increase in helping users regain motor function).
+* Add simpler, automated calibration technology for users to
+* Make the software less prone to bugs and crashing.
 To do this, I used a variety of Python libraries as well as [Blender](https://www.blender.org/), a 3D creation suite.

 The preliminary version of the MINT system was written about in the New York Post!
 You can see the article [here](https://nypost.com/2019/03/20/this-video-game-helps-stroke-victims-regain-movement/).